DecisionsDev/decisions-on-kafka/Readme.md

 ## Scenario Running

-According to the sub-scenario we'll use several Client Applications sending one or many payload to several Decision Services. the Client Application is a JSE Application that sends a payload with information about the borrower and the loan Request, and waits for the approval or a reject of his loan request.
+According to the scenario we'll use several Client Applications sending one or many payload to several Decision Services. the Client Application is a JSE Application that sends a payload with information about the borrower and the loan Request, and waits for the approval or a reject of his loan request.
 The Decision Service is a JSE ODM execution server in-memory persistence application, which executes the payload against ODM loan validation sample ruleset and returns a result (approved or rejected) to the JSE Client Application.